AWinterman/gist-put/README.md

 It'll get your OAuth2 token from github, letting them deal with how to store such things securely.
-Your git credentials are safe the entire time, or no less safe than they were given that `git credential fill` will print your password in plain text if you ask nicely.
+Your git credentials are safe the entire time, or no less safe than they were given that `git credential` will print your password in plain text if you ask nicely.

 This module distinguishes itself from the others on npm in that it never asks